 I began my career as a public historian and museum educator.
 In 2007 I interviewed local farmers and created a photo-history of dairy farming in Rensselaer County, New York.
 I also participated in a graduate internship at the Adirondack Museum in Blue Mountain Lake.
 At the Buffalo and Erie County Historical Society, I volunteered my time to help research and write a docent guide for a 2008 exhibit.
 Then, in 2008 and 2009 I was employed as Education Coordinator at the Thomas Cole National Historic Site in Catskill, New York.
 At the Cole site, I helped to expand the volunteer docent and college internship programs.
 I worked on a revision of the site’s interpretive plan and guided tour.
 And I also helped plan two brand-new initiatives: a guided interpretive hiking program of the Hudson River School Art Trail, and new on-site school programming for K-12 students.
 (Heck, I even acted in the starring role of Thomas Cole in the site’s orientation film!)

-After moving to New York City in 2009 I worked as an Urban Park Ranger with the New York City Department of Parks and Recreation for one summer, and then in 2011 I began giving historic walking tours of Manhattan with Big Onion Walking Tours.
-By keeping one foot in public history—interpreting history in the streets—I not only gave myself time to get outdoors and get “out of my head,” but I was also helpfully reminded that history matters to a truly diverse constituency of people—not just academics—and thus it behooves us ivory tower folks to learn to communicate history in a clear way to the public.
+After moving to New York City in 2009 I worked as an Urban Park Ranger with the New York City Department of Parks and Recreation for one summer, and in 2011 I began giving historic walking tours of Manhattan and Brooklyn with Big Onion Walking Tours.
+By keeping one foot in public history while enrolled in graduate school, I not only gave myself time to get outdoors and get “out of my head,” but I was also reminded that history matters to a truly diverse constituency of people.

-Since moving to Roanoke, Virginia in August 2015, I have become deeply involved with LGBTQ activism, community organizing, and queer public history.
+Since moving to Roanoke, Virginia in August 2015, I have become deeply involved with LGBTQ activism and community organizing.
 In September 2015, I helped co-found the Southwest Virginia LGBTQ+ History Project, a community-based queer public history initiative.
 Our accomplishments to date include the creation of a new, permanent LGBTQ History Collection at the Virginia Room, Roanoke Public Library, as well as a digital archive.
 Students and community members have recorded oral histories with LGBTQ elders.
 We offer monthly walking tours of Downtown Roanoke and Old Southwest, Roanoke’s historic gayborbood.
 In 2016 we launched our first online exhibition, “Coming Out: Gay Liberation in Roanoke, Virginia, 1966-1980.”
-In 2018 we launched a follow-up exhibition, “Finding Each Other: Gay and Lesbian Community Organizing in Southwest Virginia, 1980-1985.”
-I have also served on the Board of Directors of the Roanoke Diversity Center, the region’s only LGBTQ community center from 2015 to 2017.
+In 2018 we launched a follow-up exhibition, “Finding Each Other: Gay and Lesbian Community Organizing in Southwest Virginia, 1980-1985,” and in 2020 we began production of an LGBTQ history podcast.
+I have also served on the Board of Directors of the Roanoke Diversity Center, the region’s LGBTQ community center from 2015 to 2017.